 Originally bred to address the growing popularity of bird hunting in England during the mid-1800s, the Flat-Coated Retriever’s original parents were an early version of the Labrador Retriever known as the St. John’s water dog (now extinct) and a number of setter varieties.
 The breeding of this intelligent dog focused on its being able to retrieve fowl in the water and on land.

 The Peter Pan pup makes a wonderful choice for a family, even one with small children, although keep an eye on this breed with those littles.
 With their large size and overeager disposition, they may accidentally knock over a smaller child.
-The outgoing Flat-Coated Retriever has a great desire to please their owners, are very affectionate and cheerful, and get along well with other dogs and cats.
+The outgoing Flat-Coated Retriever has a great desire to please their owners, is very affectionate and cheerful, and gets along well with other dogs and cats.
 They also love attention, so it is important to ensure they receive enough of it; otherwise, they can become less happy and engage in destructive behaviors.

 Grooming, Size, and Weight

-Flat-Coated Retrievers are identified from other retriever dogs by their medium-length, flat-lying coat in either shiny black or liver.
+Flat-Coated Retrievers are distinguished from other retriever dogs by their medium-length, flat-lying coat in either shiny black or liver.
 While relatively easy to groom and maintain, they do shed a good amount and need to be brushed about once each week using a brush and metal comb.
 This will help remove any loose hairs and dirt from their coat.

 The lustrous coat on this large breed of dog is quite easy to maintain.